What are the needs?

 South Sudan has been plagued by continuous crises which have generated huge humanitarian needs.
 Most South Sudanese struggle to meet their basic necessities.
 Food insecurity affects half of the population and high levels of acute malnutrion persist in many parts of the country.
 The world’s newest country is also prone to disease outbreaks.

-The armed conflict since December 2013 has left thousands dead and close to 2 million uprooted from their homes.
+The armed conflict since December 2013 has left thousands dead and over 2 million uprooted from their homes, including over half a million who have sought refuge in neighbouring countries.
 Fleeing to safety from the areas of armed violence, people abandon their livelihoods and become extremely vulnerable.
 South Sudan also hosts refugees from neighbouring Sudan, Democratic Republic of Congo (DRC), Ethiopia and the Central African Republic (CAR).

 The main humanitarian needs include food, clean water, health care, sanitation, shelter and protection.